 The CIEH Professional Trainer Certificate qualification is essential for those who wish to become CIEH registered trainers (certain other training qualifications are also recognised, and conditions regarding technical knowledge and experience also apply).

-The CIEH Professional Trainer Certificate course programme will involve a significant amount of hands-on activity with additional work outside the sessions to develop the content and materials for assessment on the final day.
+The CIEH Professional Trainer Certificate course programme involves a significant amount of hands-on activity with additional work outside the sessions to develop the content and materials for assessment on the final day.
 The programme is quite demanding because it results in the acquisition of new skills and techniques over a short period.

 The CIEH Professional Trainer Certificate qualification will enable successful candidates to understand and put into practice the following:

 - How training can best be delivered to secure effective learning.

 - How to structure and design training sessions.

 - How to make training sessions interesting, stimulating and relevant.